 - difficulty tolerating cold temperatures

-You also should make an appointment to see your doctor if you’re experiencing these symptoms after taking a new medication, even after you have taken it for several days.
+You also should make an appointment to see your doctor if you’re experiencing these symptoms after taking a new medication, even after you’ve taken it for several days.

 Seek emergency attention if you or someone you know has thoughts of harming themselves.